 These substances are known as “FODMAP,” which is an acronym of

 - Monosaccharides (fructose)

 - Polyols (sugar alcohols such as sorbitol, mannitol, xylitol, and maltitol)

 This study revealed that IBS symptoms are often related and triggered by virtually the same agents that cause lactose intolerance, gluten intolerance, and Celiac disease.
-Kefir is proven to have a positive effect.
+Kefir is proven to have a positive effect on all these conditions.

-On the other hand, as a fermented product, kefir may be perceived as a FODMAP agent, triggering IBS symptoms.
+On the other hand, as a fermented product, Kefir may be perceived as a FODMAP agent too, which may also be triggering IBS symptoms.

 The best ways to control the discomfort caused by IBS are changes in the diet to restore the balance in the intestinal microbiome.
-So, even if your doctor advises you to follow a fodmap-free diet, consumption of fermented milk products, and milk kefir, in particular, may considerably improve your IBS symptoms, restore the normal functions of the bowel, and help in the final cure of IBS.
+So, even if your doctor advises you to follow a fodmap-free diet, consumption of fermented milk products, and Milk Kefir, in particular, may considerably improve your IBS symptoms, restore the normal functions of the bowel, and help in the treatment of IBS, or at least – its symptoms.

 If you have IBS symptoms, the first and crucial step is to change the way you eat.
 Improving gut health usually goes through a series of critical dietetical measures to heal your gut by stimulating bowel movements.

-First of all, food should be rich in cellulose by consuming more fruits, vegetables, and cereals (in case no gluten intolerance is detected).
+First of all, food should be enriched in fiber and cellulose by consuming more fruits, vegetables, and cereals (in case no gluten intolerance is detected).
 Besides stimulating bowel movements, these products rich in fibers will act as prebiotics to stabilize the population of good bacteria in the guts and optimize the gut flora.

-Furthermore, we need to understand that a more natural and related lifestyle, with a long-term shift in our diet and regular use of probiotics, can relieve IBS symptoms and improve our daily lives without the need for heavy medications.
+The people affected by IBS need to understand that a more natural and relaxed lifestyle, with a long-term shift of their diet towards regular use of probiotics, can relieve IBS symptoms and improve their daily lives without the need for heavy medications.